department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/Team1-sprint-goals.md

 - **Analytics**
-  - [ ] Send data request to VBA - Research - did not get to
+  - [ ] Send data request to VBA - Research
+    - This task has changed recently.
+Emily has access to Tableau dashboard that may provide us some of the info we are looking for.
+Will be sending the request to VBA after reviewing the dashboard with Emily.
+ETA - TBD

 - **Stretch**
 - [ ] Create submit526 method to be added to tbe BenefitsClaims service to submit the 526 to Lighthouse - did not get to